 This works with any Aleph One scenario that uses vanilla Infinity sounds.
 It also works with Marathon 2 on Aleph One - it probably won’t work with the vanilla Marathon 2 apps for either Windows or Mac.
 If you really need a version of these for vanilla Marathon 2, ask me nicely and I may consider making one (though because I’m in the process of remixing many of these directly from the CD-quality sources, I may not bother until I’m done with that).

 Important: ALEPH ONE VERSIONS BEFORE 1.3.0 REQUIRE YOU TO RESTART THE GAME AFTER SELECTING THESE SOUNDS.
 (Bold and caps so you don’t miss it.)
-On the plus side, you’ll only have to do this once (unless you move back to the default for whatever reason).
+On the plus side, you’ll only have to do this once (unless you move back to the defaults for whatever reason).
 And you should really upgrade to 1.3.1 or 1.4pre1 – it’s generally a bad idea to run old software, and you can no longer even gather or join net games with releases prior to 1.3.0.

 Finally uploading a new version, primarily because I’d mixed up the “S’pht Door Closing” and “S’pht Door Opening” sounds.
 This is because the sounds file itself had them mixed up in the 8-bit sounds slot, which was what I was using to check that I’d uploaded the right versions of everything; and also because ShapeFusion also has them mixed up.
 (I’m supposing Anvil may also have mixed them up, but I haven’t checked.)
 In any case, the game seems to want them where the vanilla file has them in the 16-bit slots, so anyone else who wants to make new versions of the sounds should take note: The “S’pht Door Opening” and “S’pht Door Closing” sounds are mislabelled in ShapeFusion.
 (The mislabelling may also be true of the Pfhor Door sounds; I’d advise double-checking.
 However, I did not mix those up, because the 8-bit and 16-bit sounds for those are in the same slot.)